craft-snippets/Craft-image-helpers/README.md

 This function generates `<picture>` HTML element from image asset object.

 If [imager](https://plugins.craftcms.com/imager) or [imager-x](https://plugins.craftcms.com/imager-x) is installed, plugin by default will use either of them for image transforms.
 Otherwise, native Craft image transforms will be used.
+For SVG images, native craft transforms will be used instead of Imager, unless you decide otherwise in settings.
+This is because Imager can cause [problems if used with SVG](https://github.com/aelvan/Imager-Craft/issues/136).

 First parameter of function should contain image object (not query object - so for asset field of entry, it would be `entry.assetField.one()` instead of `entry.assetField`).